neuml/txtai/docs/embeddings/configuration/ann.md

 ```

 The SQLite backend stores embeddings in a SQLite database using [sqlite-vec](https://github.com/asg017/sqlite-vec).
 This backend supports 1-bit and 8-bit quantization at the storage level.

+See [this note](https://alexgarcia.xyz/sqlite-vec/python.html#macos-blocks-sqlite-extensions-by-default) on how to run this ANN on MacOS.